whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/data/text-data-wrangling.md

 ![](https://miro.medium.com/max/1400/0*F1bQUOLOASmdSsDi.png)

-## 5. Replace the whole value with something else
+## 5. Replace the Whole Value with Something Else

 Here is a chart that shows the number of Unicorns by country.